assholehoff/VetBackup-VMware/README.md

 # VetBackup-VMware

-Backup solution for the long-since discontinued veterinary management database software `VetVision` running in a Windows 11 VM under macOS running VMware Fusion
+Backup solution for the long-since discontinued veterinary management database software `VetVision` running in a Windows 11 VM under macOS running VMware Fusion.

 This is the second, (slightly) more performant version, where the shell scripts (Korn and PowerShell) are replaced by compiled native programs (Swift and C#).
 It also comes with a menu bar widget for easy configuration and info on backups.